-According to the 2019 data, over 700 persons in average (Average Number of Employees 723) are employed within the Group.
+According to the 2020 data, average number of employees within group is 687 (2019 - 723) are employed within the Group.
 Out of a lot of candidates we choose the most motivated and committed people.
 Human capital plays crucial role in success of the Group's activities, so we try to create optimal conditions for effective labor and career development.
 The basis for our employee oriented approach is fairness, which we try to observe by providing adequate compensation, additional bonuses and by respecting diversity, which is necessarily characteristic to any broader circle of people.